<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 </div></div></div></div>

-</div><p>The post <a href="https://dataofafrica.com/african-giants-an-economic-power-still-concentrated/">African giants: an economic power still concentrated</a> first appeared on <a href="https://dataofafrica.com">Data Of Africa</a>.</p><p>The post <a href="https://dataofafrica.com/african-giants-an-economic-power-still-concentrated/">African giants: an economic power still concentrated</a> appeared first on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>
+</div><p>The post <a href="https://dataofafrica.com/research-and-development-in-africa-a-strategic-lever-that-is-still-underutilized/">Research and development in Africa: a strategic lever that is still underutilized</a> first appeared on <a href="https://dataofafrica.com">Data Of Africa</a>.</p><p>The post <a href="https://dataofafrica.com/research-and-development-in-africa-a-strategic-lever-that-is-still-underutilized/">Research and development in Africa: a strategic lever that is still underutilized</a> appeared first on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>

 ]]></content:encoded>